-• Who had problems?
-Over one-third of respondents had a problem with their heating and about half had a plumbing problem in the last 12 months.
+• Heating and Water Problems: Almost one half of respondents had a problem with their heating and about three-fourths had a plumbing problem in the last 12 months.

-Chicopee Housing Authority All Large LHAs in the West Entire State Had a heating problem 39% 40% 39% Had a problem with water or plumbing 54% 54% 57%
+Chicopee Housing Authority Large LHAs in Western MA Entire State

+Had any heating problem 49% 60% 56%

+Had any water problem 77% 81% 74%

-Heating Problems
+• Heating Problems

-How many times did residents have heating problems?
+How many times did residents completely lose heat?

-The charts below shows how many times respondents had heat problems in the last 12 months.
-The green part of the bars shows what percentage of residents did not have the problem at all.
-The yellow shows who had the problem one time.
-The orange shows those who had the problem 2-3 times.
-And the red shows those who had the problem 4 or more times in the last 12 months.
+The chart below shows how many times respondents had completely lost heat in the last 12 months.
+The green part of the bars shows what percentage of residents never completely lost heat.
+The yellow shows who lost heat one time.
+The orange shows those who lost heat 2-3 times.
+And the red shows those who lost heat 4 or more times in the last 12 months.

-How long did it take to fix the heating problems?
-For those respondents who had problems, we asked how long it usually took for the problems to be fixed - less than 24 hours, 24 - 48 hours, more than 48 hours, or never fixed.
+How long did it usually take for heat to come back on?
+For those respondents who reported completely losing heat, we asked how long it usually took for the heat to come back on - less than 24 hours, 24 - 48 hours, or more than 48 hours.